nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 We use the period for the decimal point. (`57.45`)

-The thousand seperator is the comma except when showing a code example
+The thousand separator is the comma except when showing a code example

    Example: